patrickarlt/acetate-site/src/documentation/external-data.md

 order: 30
 ---

-Acetate can include data from external JSON and YAML files or you can define function to load data.
+Acetate can include data from external JSON and YAML files or you can define a function to load data.
 To load data files place, `.json`, `.yaml` or `.yml` files in your source folder.
 In your config file you can then declare those files as data sources.

 <code class="filename">acetate.config.js</code>